ijkml/nuxt-umami/README.md

 ## Author

-Hey, I'm [ML](https://github.com/ijkml/), when I'm not trying to break into open source, I'm busy trying to break into [sh-posting on Twitter](https://twitter.com/ijk_ml) <br>
-If you find a bug or have any trouble using the module, please open an issue.
-I'm available to work on it and help you out.
+Hi, I'm [ML](https://github.com/ijkml/).
+I'm dedicated to contributing to open source and sharing my insights on [Twitter](https://twitter.com/ijk_ml).
+If you encounter any issues with my module, don't hesitate to open an issue.
+I'm always available to help and resolve any bugs.

 Using the module in your app?
 Consider giving it a star 🌟.
 It'd mean the world to me.